 Why Cheater Reporting Websites May Threaten Your Reputation

 BustedCheaters and other cheater reporting and exposing websites stand to harm your reputation in more ways than one, due to several systemic failings which are common amongst such platforms.
 User-generated content platforms had a meteoric rise in the early 2000s, with the likes of platforms such as YouTube, Myspace, and other social media and networking sites.
 Finally, the average person was able to have their voice heard online, and news was no longer controlled by a centralized entity.
 While such platforms are at the very heart of our democracy and open discussions, they do have their downfalls.

-In this section, we’re going to look at three fundamental features which cheater reporting and exposing websites (and most user-generated content platforms and ISPs) have in common.
+In this section, we’re going to look at three fundamental features that cheater reporting and exposing websites (and most user-generated content platforms and ISPs) have in common.

 1. Anonymous Registration For Users

-A good portion of user-generated content platforms which provide reporting services for known cheaters and consumer advocacy often have lackluster registration processes – meaning they barely require a user to sign up with any identifying information.
-Oftentimes, there isn’t even a requisite that a user provide their email address, and they are generally able to enter their complaint or grievance in an information box.
+A good portion of user-generated content platforms that provide reporting services for known cheaters and consumer advocacy often have lackluster registration processes – meaning they barely require a user to sign up with any identifying information.
+Oftentimes, there isn’t even a requirement that a user provides their email address, and they are generally able to enter their complaint or grievance in an information box.

 As such, anonymous registration and lackluster sign-up policies are a catalyst for online defamation and libel.